This page covers the following topics:

 • Recording and livestreaming lectures

-Whenever possible, make asynchronous video or audio recordings of course lectures available to students (see: Recording an empty Zoom meeting).
+Whenever possible, make asynchronous video or audio recordings of course lectures available to students.
 You may also decide to livestream lectures by Zoom (making sure to turn on real-time automatic captioning).
 Check to see what audio-video recording capabilities your classroom has, or reach out to the UCLA Center for Advancement of Teaching for information on alternative options.

 • Grading and attendance